ervinpepic/opstinaRozaje/wp-content/plugins/wordpress-seo/readme.txt

 * [Yoast News SEO](https://yoa.st/1uv): Amplify your visibility and performance in Google News, allowing your news website to reach a broader audience.

-* [Yoast WooCommerce SEO](https://yoa.st/3rh): Enhance your online shop's discoverability with extra tools and functionality designed specifically for online shops, helping you drive more targeted traffic and dominate the search results for your products.
+* [Yoast WooCommerce SEO](https://yoa.st/3rh): Enhance your online shop's discoverability with extra tools and functionality designed specifically for online stores, helping you drive more targeted traffic and dominate the search results for your products.
+Comes with generative AI tools to help you write great titles and meta descriptions for your products!
+Also, use WooCommerce SEO to easily import and export global identifiers like GTIN8, UPC, and ISBN for your products.

 ### BUG REPORTS